 Going organic makes sense for the vulnerable groups of consumers like infants, pregnant or lactating women, and elderly individuals.
 Since the immune system is only developing at the infancy stage, babies exposed to certain contaminants may not be able to rid their body of the contaminants, thereby possibly leading to neurological and reproductive damages.

 Organic is not just another diet fad – we cannot relate the consumption of organic products with weight loss.
 Going organic involves people reducing their intake of food tainted with synthetic chemicals and toxins, especially with respect to their choice of meat, which are shot full of hormones and antibiotics.

 Specific organic foods, like all other foods, will have more of one kind of nutrient, and others will have more of another.
 That is the reason to include diversity in one’s diet that will provide more beneficial and protective functions.

-Various organic brands in market provide a range of products to consumers and in the end, it’s one’s personal lifestyle choice to go organic.
-It is necessary that one choose organic food on ground more reliable than just as a trend.
+Various organic brands in the market provide a range of products to consumers and in the end, it’s your personal lifestyle choice to go organic.
+It is necessary that one chooses organic food on grounds more reliable than just as a trend.

-Do not fall prey into the fallacious trap of ‘Organic’, Read labels!
-There are plenty of processed food in the market where, just because they claim organic does not mean it is a healthy alternative to conventional food.
+Do not fall prey into the fallacious trap of ‘Organic’.
+Read labels!
+There are plenty of processed foods in the market where just because they claim organic does not mean it is a healthy alternative to conventional food.
 Check for sugar, fat and salt content.

 If you want fewer pesticides in your body, in soil and water, organic produce is a good alternative.
-Organic foods grown have an intangible value for those who care about the ecology and biodiversity.
+As a bonus, organic foods have an intangible value for those who care about the ecology and biodiversity.